-Grade 1 and 2 represents an important stage in the development of your child's thinking and learning skills.
-At this stage, children learn a great deal, including important vocabulary and social skills, math, reading, and writing.
+• Kindergarten represents an important stage in the development of your child's thinking and learning skills.
+At this stage, children learn a great deal, including important vocabulary and social skills, learning to count, and beginning to learn to read.
 Take the opportunity to speak with the teacher to ensure your child is progressing well.